 Central Valley Justice Coalition is committed to partnering with the church and community to prevent human trafficking.
 We seek to prevent this exploitation of human rights through education, partnership and outreach.

-As an organization we have identified values that help to provide a framework for our mission.
-Rather than a restrictive formula, we believe that applying these values in decision making is part of a holistic process that leads us into a greater freedom.
+As an organization, we have identified values that help to provide a framework for our mission.
+Rather than a restrictive formula, we believe that applying these values in decision-making is part of a holistic process that leads us to greater freedom.

 Our Core Values:

 Our work is an overflow of our faith, which informs everything we do (see our beliefs statement, updated version coming soon).

 Inspired by God’s call to love and to seek justice for the oppressed, we serve all people without regard to religion, race, gender, gender identity, or any other factor.

 We are prepared to account for both our finances and activities as an organization, to accept responsibility for them, and to disclose results in a transparent manner.